Structure of Kerr black hole spacetimes in Weyl conformal gravity: General structure and role of

 \subsection{Role of $\gamma$}

-The role of $\gamma$ is much simpler to ascertain in the CG Schwarzschild case \eqref{eq:CG Schwarzschild} when considering the relation between the lapse function $B(r)$ \eqref{eq:CG B} and the potential $\Phi(r)$ is $B(r) = 1 + 2\Phi(r)$.
-We then have an \textit{effective force} $\mathbf{f} = -\mathbf{\nabla\phi}$, so for large $r$, $\gamma$ is attractive when $\gamma > 0$ and repulsive when $\gamma < 0$.
-This is of course from the $\gamma r$ term in the potential.
-Thus, in the $\kappa = 0$ case of the CG Schwarzschild solution, cosmological horizons are found for $\gamma < 0$, while none are found for $\gamma > 0$ \cite{Turner_2020}.
+We see that the dependence of the CG Kerr solution ~\eqref{eq:CG Kerr} on $\gamma$, as seen in figure \ref{fig:Turner a = 0.25}, is rather complicated.
+We thus first turn to the CG Schwarzschild case~\eqref{eq:CG Schwarzschild}, where this dependence on $\gamma$ is more straightforward by considering that the relation between the lapse function $B(r)$~\eqref{eq:CG B} and the potential $\Phi(r)$ is $B(r) = 1 + 2\Phi(r)$.
+We then have an \textit{effective force} $\mathbf{f} = -\mathbf{\nabla\Phi}$, so that for large $r$, the linear $\gamma r$ term in the potential is attractive when $\gamma > 0$ and repulsive when $\gamma < 0$.
+Thus, in the $\kappa = 0$ case of the CG Schwarzschild solution, cosmological horizons are found for $\gamma < 0$, while none are found for $\gamma > 0$~\cite{Turner_2020}.

 We also note that compared to the GR Schwarzschild case, the $-1/r$ term, dominating small $r$ behavior, in the CG Schwarzschild potential is modified by a factor of $(2-3\gamma)$ to become $-(2-3\gamma)/r$.
 This then switches sign to become positive when $\gamma > \frac{2}{3}$.
 However, as this becomes relevant at low $r$, the repulsive effect of this generates an inner Cauchy horizon instead of a cosmological horizon.
-Thus, even as the attractive nature of $\gamma > 0$ dominates the large $r$ behavior, when $\kappa = 0$, an inner Cauchy horizon $\mathrm{H}_{\mathrm{I}}$ may still be present behind an outer event horizon $\mathrm{H}_{\mathrm{O}}$.
+Thus, even as the attractive nature of the $\gamma r$ term for $\gamma > 0$ dominates the large $r$ behavior, when $\kappa = 0$, an inner Cauchy horizon $\mathrm{H}_{\mathrm{I}}$ may still be present behind an outer event horizon $\mathrm{H}_{\mathrm{O}}$.
 This is akin to the presence of the inner Cauchy horizon in GR Reissner-Nordstrom-AdS and GR Kerr-AdS, from the repulsive effect of charge and spin respectively, despite an attractive curvature $(\Lambda < 0)$ dominating the large $r$ behavior.

-Dependence on $\gamma$ is less straightforward when we seek to solve $\Delta^\mathrm{H} = 0$ \eqref{eq:rescaled} in the CG Kerr case.
-As we can see, no terms are dependent on merely the sign of $\gamma$ itself, but on more complicated combinations of it.
+Dependence on $\gamma$ is less straightforward when we seek to solve $\Delta^\mathrm{H} = 0$~\eqref{eq:rescaled} in the CG Kerr case.
+As we can see in ~\eqref{eq:rescaled}, no terms depend on merely the sign of $\gamma$ itself, but on more complicated combinations of it.
 For instance, the linear term in this quartic is proportional to $-(2-3\gamma)$.
-The effect of this term then is dependent on the overall sign of $(2-3\gamma)$ rather than just $\gamma$.
+The effect of this term then depends on the sign of $(2-3\gamma)$ rather than just $\gamma$.